Shipping-436/Shift_1.0/README.md

 1. Make sure you are logged into the company's VPN
 1. Go to Shift 10 application and log in.
+1. The system will log you in straight into the Calendar/Shift Selection page
-1. At the top of the page go to "Available Shifts"
+1. Check the available shifts on the table to the right side of the screen.
-1. Select the Date and time of the shift you desire by checking the box by it.
+1. Select the box on the shift Date and time that you want.
+1. Select the "Take Shift" buttom at the bottom.
-1. Respond Yes, to the prompt if you want to select that shift.
+1. A pop up will ask you if you want to proceed with this shift.
+1. Click OK for yes.
-1. Respond No, to the prompt if you picked the wrong shift.
+1. Click Cancel to abort picking the shift.
-1. Once you respond yes the shift will be recorded under your name and placed on the company's main calendar.
+1. Once you click ok, your shift will be displayes on the calendar to the left with your name, project and hours.
-1. You can Log off the system or pick another shift.

 ---